Freezing of a lake example

 sensible_heat_flux (generic function with 1 method)

-We also evolve a bucket freshwater lake that cools down and freezes from below generating fresh sea-ice (or lake-ice in this case?).
-We set the Δt of the lake to 10 minutes.
-This time step will be used to also for the sea-ice model.
+We also evolve a simple bucket freshwater lake that cools down and freezes from above, generating fresh sea ice (or lake ice in this case).
+We set the time step of the lake to 10 minutes, which will also be used for the sea ice model:

 lake = (